Oak wilt

 Leaf sampling guidelines.

 Submitting fresh and recently fallen leaves, instead of branch sections or bole samples, is a non-destructive approach that preserves tree integrity while maintaining diagnostic accuracy.
+This approach has proven effective for disease diagnosis in red oaks, white oaks, and chestnuts during active defoliation in the summer.

 - Keep your sampling within 20 feet of the suspect tree, as leaves can be moved by environmental factors.